 Mrs. Brodie is a mother of two amazing children who loves to travel.
 She had the opportunity to live and teach in Tokyo, London, Halifax, The Greater Toronto Area, and now Vancouver.
 Mrs. Brodie enjoys cooking, reading, theatre, and hiking.
 She is very much looking forward to exploring the trails of her new city and province.
 Mrs. Brodie is absolutely thrilled to have been given the opportunity to become a member of the VHA community and she is looking forward to meeting, working, and learning with this amazing team!

 Israeli born, Dikla Mizrachi served in the IDF as a teacher, and continued to peruse her passion in education at Beit Berl College in Kfar Saba.
-After immigrating to Canada 15 years ago, she has worked as a Hebrew and pre-school teacher at VHA, at the JCC’s Bagel club, and a social program for adults with special needs that focuses on Jewish heritage and education.
+After immigrating to Canada 18 years ago, she has worked as a Hebrew and pre-school teacher at VHA, at the JCC’s Bagel Club which is a social program for adults with different abilities.

 Dikla enjoys hiking and camping with her husband and four kids.
-Dikla is looking forward to coming back and joining the pre-school team.
+Dikla is looking forward to another amazing year with the Daycare team!

 Vida has two grown up children, and enjoys spending time with her family, cooking, reading, listening to music, and writing poetry in Farsi.